 WAND Computer Networks Group

-Matthew Luckie, Tony McGregor, Richard Nelson
+Matthew Luckie, Richard Nelson

 Computer networks, including the internet, are having an ever-increasing impact on everyday life.
 Computer networks come in many shapes and sizes.
 The internet is the largest man made structure, while bluetooth networks may cover just a desktop.
 The WAND group is the department's computer networks research group.